St James’s Piccadilly

 The views of Westminster from the top floor of Waterstones on Piccadilly are just the start.
 Add a relaxed, sophisticated dining room...

 St James’s Piccadilly information

-This is a particularly sociable church; it houses a counselling service, provides a night shelter for the homeless in the winter months (note the laminex signs saying 'Please do not sleep in this pew'), stages lunchtime and evening concerts, and provides shelter for an antiques market (10.30am to 5pm Tuesday) and an arts and crafts fair (10am to 6pm Wednesday to Saturday) out front.
-Note the arresting bronze statue Statue of Peace , in the garden.
+This is a particularly sociable church; it houses a counselling service, provides a night shelter for the homeless in winter (note the Laminex signs saying 'Please do not sleep in this pew'), stages lunchtime and evening concerts, and provides shelter for an antiques market (10.30am to 5pm Tuesday) and an arts and crafts fair (10am to 6pm Wednesday to Saturday) out front.
+Note the arresting bronze Statue of Peace , in the garden.